 Holly joined Ashgrove Vets at the beginning of March 2018 and has fitted in exceptionally well to the practice.
 She graduated from the Edinburgh Vet School in 2013, and moved to Norfolk where she spent three years tending to all creatures great and small.
 After deciding to focus purely on small animals, Holly completed an internship at the Queen Mother Hospital for Animals in London, before relocating to Aberdeen where she started at Ashgrove Vets.
 Holly enjoys all aspects of general practice, but is particularly interested in internal medicine.

-At home, Holly has a tabby cat called Frank who she rescued with the help of the RSPCA.
+At home, Holly has a Lurcher called Islay.
 When she’s not working, she enjoys exercising, cooking and travelling to warmer climes!

 Alison joined us in March 2019 and qualified from Glasgow Vet School in 1985.
 She has worked in Leeds, Glasgow, Manchester, Hartlepool and Liverpool before coming to Aberdeen.
 She has spent the last 23 years at Aberdeen PDSA.
 She enjoys internal medicine and meeting clients with their pets.